-Launched in the fall of 2009, Xterra elliptical trainers are a new premier brand manufactured and licensed by Spirit Fitness.
+Launched in the fall of 2009, Xterra elliptical trainers are a relatively new premier brand manufactured and licensed by Spirit Fitness.

-The Xterra Fitness line features treadmills and stationary bikes as well as Xterra elliptical trainers.
+The Xterra Fitness line features treadmills and stationary bikes as well as ellipticals.
 The company’s demographic focus is on the unique market of young, aggressive, and athletic minded consumers.
-The new brand is sold through internet retailer sites, as well as select sporting goods stores and big box retailers.
+The brand is sold through internet retailer sites as well as their own recently introduced company site.

 They are very successful with the Sole Fitness elliptical trainers but while they are the manufacturer and distributor, they do not own Sole.
 Spirit owns the exclusive licensing agreement to manufacture and distribute the Xterra brand.